harupong/ytpodgen/README.md

 - It offers free tier for up to 10GB of storage space per month
 - With Cloudflare Worker, basic auth can be applied to the uploaded files that are made public

-## "Private Podcasts" private url or basic auth?
-There are cases where you want to publish a podcast, but you don't want to make it public.
-In such cases, you can use two methods to make it private, "private url" or "basic auth".

-"basic auth" is more secure, but it requires additional setup. "private url" is easier to setup, but it is not as secure as "basic auth".
-You can create private url podcast by passing `--private-url` argument to `ytpodgen`.
-### how I configured basic auth on Cloudflare R2 using Cloudflare Workers
+## how I configured basic auth on Cloudflare R2 using Cloudflare Workers
 1. connected a custom domain to my R2 bucket, to make the bucket public. [docs](https://developers.cloudflare.com/r2/buckets/public-buckets/)
 2. configured a basic auth worker by following steps described [here](https://qiita.com/AnaKutsu/items/1c8bd0eb938edd3c0e0a).
 3. replaced the plaintext declaration of password with worker env var. [docs](https://developers.cloudflare.com/workers/platform/environment-variables/#environment-variables-via-the-dashboard)